Facebook Twitter Instagram

 Sabel Reyes

 Sabel Reyes is an experienced sports journalist and the Executive Producer for sports at People’s Television Network (PTV), a role she assumed in 2022 after years of dedicated work as a field reporter covering the Philippine Basketball Association (PBA).
 A passionate basketball and running enthusiast, she also contributes to Hardwood Heroics, Gridiron Heroics, and Wisconsin Heroics.
 Connect with her on X (@SabelReyes2) and Instagram (@msabelreyes).
-For inquiries, email [email protected].
+For inquiries, email sabelreyes22@gmail.com.

 Related Posts